Ivan Lendl: Other activities

 After finishing his tennis career in 1994, Lendl took up golf, reaching a handicap of 0 and achieving a win on the Celebrity Tour.
 Lendl has played in the Gary Player Invitational charity Pro-Am several times, and organized a charity competition in 2004 called the Ivan Lendl Celebrity Golf Tournament.
 Still competitive at the mini-tour levels, Lendl now spends much of his time managing his daughters' golfing careers.

-Lendl had a nearly complete collection of posters by Alfons Mucha.
+Lendl had a nearly complete collection of posters by Alphonse Mucha.
 The collection was exhibited in Prague in 2013.
 He sold the collection in 2014 to Czech businessman Richard Fuxa for 3.5 million dollars.

+In December 2024, it was announced that Lendl would compete in a professional pickleball event at the PPA Tour's Daytona Beach Open in the 5.0 50+ category.